saima-tithi/FastViromeExplorer-Doc/index.md

 <li>-cr: the value of ratio criteria, default: 0.3.</li>
 <li>-co: the value of coverage criteria, default: 0.1.</li>
 <li>-cn: the value of number of reads criteria, default: 10.</li>
+<li>-salmon: use salmon instead of kallisto, default: false.
+To use salmon pass '-salmon true' as parameter.</li>
 </ol>

 You can also run FastViromeExplorer with more flexible or more strict criteria by specifying different values for parameters "-cr", "-co", and "-cn".
+Increasing the values for parameters "-cr", "-co", and "-cn" will output more "high confidence" or more specific set of viruses.
+On the other hand, decreasing the values will increase sensitivity.

 # Support
 If you are having issues, please contact us at saima5@vt.edu